 Goal I: Acquire the knowledge, skills and attitudes of the basic biomedical sciences necessary for a career in the health professions.

 1. Successfully complete a lecture-based curriculum in cell biology, biochemistry, microbiology, genetics, histology, physiology, anatomy, microbiology, virology, pharmacology and toxicology.

 2. Successfully complete electives in at least one of the following: anatomy, physiology, biochemistry/cell biology, microbiology, clinical pharmacology or medical education.

-3. Participate in anatomy and microbiology laboratory experiences.
+3. Participate in laboratory experiences.

 Goal II: Correlate the basic biomedical sciences with clinical applications in the health professions

 1. Successfully complete a lecture-based curriculum in pathology and Introduction to Osteopathic Medicine.

 2. Present and participate in the Biomedical Science Journal Club.

 1. Successfully complete Research Techniques and Study Design and Analysis courses.

 3. Successfully complete the research project, write a thesis and publicly defend the research.